CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 ![Respective tables in the Log Analytics workspace](../Images/log-editor-run.png)

 ### Exercise 2: Integration with Azure Sentinel

+Integration with Azure Sentinel will enable centralized monitoring of alerts and discovery data.
+Integrating with Azure Sentinel allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures, and correlating between cloud-based and on-premises events.

 1. Type **Azure Sentinel** in the search box located on the top of the **Azure Portal** page and click on it or [click here](https://portal.azure.com/#blade/Microsoft_Azure_Security_Insights/WorkspaceSelectorBlade).